 There are many types of crimes that require a person to have to register as a sex offender in Colorado.
 If you fail to register, you may be charged with a misdemeanor or a felony, but either way, you will be facing harsh criminal penalties and possibly more sex offender probation.
-So whether you failed to register in Weld County, Larimer County or Denver County, make sure you have the right criminal defense lawyers on your side.
+To protect your rights, make sure you have the right criminal defense lawyers on your side.

 Failure to Register as a Sex Offender